Tech product reviews take many forms.

 How could you, say, make a meaningful benchmark of a device accessing Xero accounts?

-Ten times the processor speed doesn’t make much difference to Xero, or a writer typing in Word.
+Ten times the processor speed doesn’t make much difference to Xero, or to a writer typing test into Microsoft Word.
 It is important if you plough through huge volumes of local data.

 Today’s devices are usually fast enough for most apps.